semaphoreci/docs/docs/account-management/billing.md

 and 100% of your budget within one month's spending.
 However, please note that pipelines won't be disabled once you go past the budget.

-You can set the budget alert the following way:
+You can set the budget alert in the following way:

 1. Click on the initial of your organization in the top right corner of the page,
 2. In the dropdown menu, choose **Plans & Billing**,